 Your book is amazing and much needed in the modern yoga world.

 It's such a great, easy read.
 For us, anatomy geeks and instructors craving more knowledge, this e-book by Dr.Yogi Gare is genius.

 This is the quintessential yoga manual that should be in all yoga teacher trainings and new students' toolboxes.
 Yoga-related injuries are a thing.
 And, they're on the rise.
 This e-book by Dr. Garrett Neill is taking that bold step forward to reveal it all.

 Anastasia is the founder and creative director of Shut Up & Yoga, an independent online magazine on yoga and health.
 Having injured herself multiple times in yoga, she set out on a mission to make education on yoga safety accessible and entertaining.

 Modern Yoga Asana is changing around the world.
 Yogis are starting to look critically at cues and poses and ask questions about alignment and function.
-This inquiry and scientific reason are giving us a lens to view yoga & see how it the movement and mindfulness affects and transforms our physical body & mind.
+This inquiry and scientific reason are giving us a lens to view yoga & see how the movement and mindfulness affect and transform our physical body & mind.

 Yoga Injuries is one of my favorite things to discuss and research.
 It’s necessary to talk about it, especially with how much Asana, the physical practice of Yoga, has grown in popularity.

 📚 Here are some topics I discuss in the book: